Overdrafts: What you need to know

-Not sure if an overdraft is classed as credit, or how it can impact on your credit score?
-Our handy guide will explain how authorised and unauthorised overdrafts, and fees, may affect your credit report and score.
+Not sure if an overdraft is classed as credit, or how it can impact your credit score?
+Our handy guide will explain what arranged and unarranged overdrafts are, and how they may affect you and your credit report.

 In this guide, we’ll go through: